adobe/aem-dispatcher-docker/README.md

 | --env-file        | Environment file to bind to the container                    |
 | --name dispatcher | assign name "dispatcher" to the container, consider setting a different name per project.                   |

+### Using Docker Compose

+Provided `docker-compose.yaml` can be modified to suit your needs.

+You can start dispatcher with Docker Compose using script `dispatcher-docker-compose`

 ## Checking the container's current state

 ```shell